bitmonk8/dosatsu-cpp/BUGS.md

 ---

-## Issue #3: Systemic Database Query Security and Consistency Issues
+## Issue #2: Systemic Database Query Security and Consistency Issues

 **Problem**: The codebase lacks a unified, comprehensive approach to secure Kuzu database query generation, creating vulnerabilities, maintenance challenges, and inconsistent patterns that will lead to future bugs as the project scales.

-**Strategic Issues Requiring Long-Term Architecture Changes**:
+**Core Issues Requiring Systematic Fixes**:

 **1. Scope of the Problem - ALL Kuzu Queries Need Auditing**:
-The current analysis focused on CREATE queries, but the security and consistency issues extend to ALL database operations:
+The security and consistency issues extend to ALL database operations:
-- **CREATE queries**: Node and relationship creation (currently analyzed)
+- **CREATE queries**: Node and relationship creation
 - **MATCH queries**: Search and retrieval operations
 - **UPDATE queries**: Data modification operations
 - **DELETE queries**: Data removal operations